StructuralEquationModels/StructuralEquationModels.jl/docs/src/index.md

 2. read [A first model](@ref), and
 3. get familiar with [Our Concept of a Structural Equation Model](@ref).

-After that, if you are interested in specifying a custom loss functions or other parts, you can proceed with [Extending the package](@ref).
+After that, if you are interested in specifying your own loss function (or other parts), you can proceed with [Extending the package](@ref).

 ## Target Group